estruyf/Search-WP-SPFx/README.md

-# Importante: Be sure to check out the new version of the web part which makes use of Handlebars templating engine.
+# Important: Be sure to check out the new version of the web part which makes use of Handlebars templating engine.

 **You can find it here: [https://github.com/estruyf/react-handlebars-search](https://github.com/estruyf/react-handlebars-search).**